 1. Český Krumlov Castle & Chateau

 You can walk through the castle courtyards and enjoy the incredible views for free but tickets are required to climb the tower or enter the Baroque Theater.
-You can check the available tour options and admission fees here.
+You can check the available tour options and admission fees for Cesky Krumlov Castle here.

 As you approach the red iron gates toward the Little Castle, you’ll cross over the Bear Moat where, since 1707, the famous Krumlov bears have been kept.
-Don’t expect to spot them if you visit in the winter, but in the summer months you’re likely to observe them lazing about doing all the things bears do (whatever that is exactly!).
+Don’t expect to spot them if you visit in the winter, but in the summer months, you’re likely to catch them lazing about doing all the things bears do (whatever that is exactly!).

 2. Baroque Theater